trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 Octez provides a command named `octez-smart-rollup-wasm-debugger` that runs smart rollups in debug mode to make it easier to test and observe them.
 Later, you will deploy the rollup to the sandbox, but running it in debug mode first verifies that it built correctly.

-1. In the second terminal window inside the Docker container, run this command to start the rollup and pass an empty message inbox to it:
+1. In the second terminal window inside the Docker container, go to the `hello_world_kernel` folder.

+1. Run this command to start the rollup and pass an empty message inbox to it:

    ```bash
    octez-smart-rollup-wasm-debugger --kernel target/wasm32-unknown-unknown/debug/hello_world_kernel.wasm --inputs empty_input.json